Welcome to the ultimate Yucatán backpacking guide.

 If you only have one week in the Yucatán, you will have to be selective.
 I recommend focusing on a couple of places, otherwise you will spend more time on buses or otherwise getting around than actually enjoying yourself in each place.

-My suggested one week Yucatán backpacking itinerary is as follows:
+My suggested one week Yucatán backpacking route is as follows:

 - FLY into Cancún